Coldwater River (British Columbia): Flooding

 During May–June 1948, the rising river at the Collettsville Bridge flooded residences.

 In February 1962, a blockage from broken ice caused the river to flood basements.

 In late December 1980, the largest recorded floods to that time changed the river channel morphology, which prompted revisions of the draft study examining the expected impact upon the river of the proposed Coquihalla Highway.
 The flooding caused extensive damage to roads and bridges and the loss of farmland.

 The river flooded parts of Merritt due to very high water in 1995 and an ice jam in 2005.

 During the 2021 Pacific Northwest floods, the river damaged the Merritt wastewater treatment plant, about 600 residences, and several commercial properties.
 The entire community of 7,100 residents had to be evacuated.
 Upstream, workers were able to save the highway bridge at Brodie by dumping rock to protect an abutment.
 Along a 30 km stretch south of Merritt, the 14 exposed sections of the existing oil pipeline cost tens of millions of dollars to repair and route revisions were required for the expansion project where river channels had altered.

 Former railway trackage

-The KV, a Canadian Pacific Railway subsidiary, operated standard gauge trackage, which followed the Coldwater River (via the Brodie junction) and the Coquihalla River through the North Cascades.
+The Kettle Valley Railway, a Canadian Pacific Railway subsidiary, operated standard gauge trackage, which followed the Coldwater River (via the Brodie junction) and the Coquihalla River through the North Cascades.